-In accordance to our Swift Style Guide and our rules discussion, the configured file can be downloaded here: SwiftLint configuration.
+In accordance with our Swift Style Guide and our rules discussion, the configured file can be downloaded here: SwiftLint configuration.

 Xcode trailing whitespace

-NOTE: This will not automatically fix your SwiftLint warnings you already have, but will prevent it's happening again.
+NOTE: This will not automatically fix the SwiftLint warnings you've already received, but it will prevent them from repeating.